Cleomaceae: Taxonomy

+Subdivisions

+Two genera are currently accepted, Cleome with 199 species, and Cleomella with 22 species.
+Plants of the World Online considers Oxystylis, Peritoma, and Wislizenia synonyms of Cleomella.

 Description

 Cleomaceae are mostly annual, sometimes perennial herbaceous plants, seldom shrubs or small trees, and some are lianas.
 Most of them have glands, a character setting them apart from the related Capparaceae, and contain resins, and may have an aromatic or foetid smell.
 The alternately set leaves, have stalks and never form a sheath around the stem.
 The leaves are always palmately compound, mostly with three to seven leaflets, rarely with just one leaflet.
 At the base of the leafstalk sit scaly, leafy or spiny stipules, a difference with its sister group Brassicaceae that consistently lack stipules, although a pair of glands can sometimes be present at the base of the leaf stalk.
 Hairs and papillae may be present.